chenyurong22/OpenDALI_EVG/Hardware/README.md

 **Digital LED output** (WS2812/SK6812 modes): SPI1_MOSI on PC6 at 3 MHz, DMA-driven.
 Same physical pin as TIM1_CH1 — selected at compile time via `EVG_MODE_xxx`.

 **Firmware updates** happen over the DALI bus itself via the IEC 62386-105 bootloader at `0x1FFFF000`.
 PA1 held low at reset routes into the bootloader (works for POR, NRST, and SYSRESETREQ thanks to the firmware-side `boot_button_check()`).
 PD1 (SWDIO) is the recovery path via WCH-LinkE for chips that have lost their flash content entirely.
-No USB on this design.

 #### Hardware Validation